lordiii/ifs-approver/README.md

 # ifs-approver

-The workfow for this tool:
+The workflow for this tool:

 1. Someone makes a nice image for the "image from space" category
-1. Mails the image to a special address
+2. Mails the image to a special address
-1. Parse the email and sends a notification to reviewer
+3. Parse the email and sends a notification to reviewer
-1. The reviewer approves or disapproves the image
+4. The reviewer approves or disapproves the image

 # Setup

-## Server setup

 Our setup, your setup may vary.

+## mail

 Receive emails and run a python script.

     # /etc/postfix/master.cf